instaclustr/terraform-provider-instaclustr/docs/resources/cluster.md

 `zookeeper_node_count`|Indicates how many nodes are allocated to be Zookeeper nodes.
 For KAFKA bundle, if `dedicated_zookeeper` is false, then it indicates how many Kafka nodes also have ZooKeeper services in them. |Kafka, ZooKeeper
 `postgresql_node_count`|The number of nodes in a generated PostgreSQL cluster.|Postgresql|Required (Integers)

+### Elasticsearch and OpenSearch node sizes

+Elasticsearch and OpenSearch clusters have a slightly different node size definition compare to other bundles.
+You don't need to specify the `node_size` cluster level field, but you may specify node sizes using the following field in `bundle.options`.

+#### master_node_size
+`master_node_size` represent the node size for the cluster's master eligible nodes.
+This field is **always required** for both OpenSearch and Elasticsearch clusters because master eligible nodes are essential for these clusters.

+#### data_node_size
+`data_node_size` represent the data nodes that are not master eligible.
+This field is required when dedicated master is enabled(`dedicated_master_nodes=true`).
+Non-master eligible data nodes will only exist when dedicated master is enabled or the number_of_racks*nodes_per_rack>3, because the cluster will have exactly 3 master eligible nodes.

+#### kibana_node_size
+`kibana_node_size` is for Elasticsearch only.
+It represents the node size for the additional Kibana node.
+If it is not set, then Kibana node will not be provisioned.

+#### opensearch_dashboards_node_size
+`opensearch_dashboards_node_size` is for OpenSearch only.
+It represents the node size for the additional OpenSearch Dashboards node.
+If it is not set, then OpenSearch Dashboards node will not be provisioned.